telerik/ajax-docs/api/server/Telerik.Web.UI/GridGroupByField.md

 ## Properties

-###  FieldName `String`
+###  Aggregate `GridAggregateFunction`

-Gets or sets a string that represents the DataField column
+Gets or sets aggregate function (from
-            property that will be used to form the GroupByExpression.
+                enumeration values) that will be applied on the grouped data.

 #### Remarks
-Unless you have specified a FieldAlias, the value of this
-            property will be used when Telerik RadGrid constructs the text for GridGroupHeaderItem.
-FieldName has a meaning both for SelectFields and GroupByFields of
-            GroupByExpression.
+Meaningful only for fields in the
+                 collection.

 ###  FieldAlias `String`